facecto/facecto-code-base-utils/README.md

 # About OSSTools
 OssTools is an AliCloud OSS tool, the current version provides STS-based Token acquisition scheme.

+# About QRCodeUtils
+QR code generation and reading tool based on Google zxing.

 # About IdBuilder
 * The ID Builder is based on twitter snowflakes.
 * Used to generate sequential codes with dates.